hvianna/audioMotion-analyzer/readme.md

 *true* for low resolution mode.

 Low resolution mode halves the effective pixel ratio, resulting in four times less pixels to render.
-This may improving performance significantly, especially in high-resolution displays, such as 4K+ monitors.
+This may improving performance significantly, especially in 4K+ monitors.

 See [this note](demo/README.md#additional-notes) on using this feature interactively.

 ### `maxDecibels` *number*
 ### `minDecibels` *number*

-Highest and lowest volumes (in decibels) .
+Highest and lowest decibel values represented in the Y-axis of the analyzer.
 You can set both values at once using the [`setSensitivity()`](#setsensitivity-min-max-) method.

 ### `maxFreq` *number*
 ### `minFreq` *number*